elunna/nerfhack-changelog/README.md

 * couatls get a stunning gaze and can generate invisible
 * deep ones and deeper ones have thick skin, matching deepest ones
 * many major demons have been given flight (xnh)
+* dingos have been replaced with warg pups - very similar to dingos but slight adjustments so they can grow into wargs.
 * disenchanters can appear in the main dungeon
 * dragons, nagas, and golems don't balk at approaching as much
 * dwarves sometimes start with potions of booze (xnh)